the-turing-way/the-turing-way/chapters/reproducible_environments.md

 ### Images and containers

+*Have Docker running through this like git in version control.*

 - An image
   - Portable: They can be pushed to a registry, or saved as a tar archive.
   - Layered: The steps in producing an image, are added in layers.
 In this way, images that are mostly the same, except for the last few steps, can reduce disk usage by sharing parent layers.